What's on

 Local Tips

-Go in a group if you can.
-The comedy-horror format lands better when you’re with people you can turn to when the guide says something genuinely unsettling.
-Solo travellers fit in fine, but the atmosphere is amplified when there’s someone beside you to grab.
+Go with company if you can.
+The comedy-horror balance lands better when you’ve got someone beside you to react with.
+Solo travellers fit in fine, but the atmosphere rewards a group.

 Nearby on IrelandMe